songzhenhe/tectoplot/README.md

   gs (9.26-9.53)
   gcc / g++ / gfortran or similar.

   If you have these already, use the **interactive installation script above** and decline to install any dependencies.
-The script will then help you configure your tectoplot installation.
+The script will then help you install and configure tectoplot.

 Installing dependencies using Homebrew or miniconda
 ---------------------------------------------------